 A major component of Paralympic sport is classification.
 Classification provides a structure for competition which allows athletes to compete against others with similar disabilities or similar levels of physical function.
 It is similar in aim to the weight classes or age categories used in some non-disabled sports.

 Athletes are classified through a variety of processes that depend on their disability group and the sport they are participating in.
 Evaluation may include a physical or medical examination, a technical evaluation of how the athlete performs certain sport-related physical functions, and observation in and out of competition.
 Each sport has its own specific classification system which forms part of the rules of the sport.

-Below are a list of a few sports that are available to individuals with Intellectually Impairments in South Africa.
-These sports are available at social, club & Provincial level, while some are available at the Paralympics & Special Olympics, where the classification process is used.
+Below are a list of a few sports that are available to persons with Intellectually Impairments in South Africa, some of these sports are available at social, club & Provincial level, while some are available at the Paralympics & Special Olympics, where the classification process is used.
 To view all the sports listed, view the buttons on the left or click on the links below:

 Both Athletics & Swimming are available to individuals with Intellectually Impairments in South Africa.
 These sports are competed in at social, club & Provincial level, as well as at the Paralympics & Special Olympics, where the classification process is used.
 Athletes who compete in these sports are classified thanks to the classification system.